huggingface/transformers/examples/seq2seq/README.md

 # optionally
 export ENRO_DIR='wmt_en_ro' # Download instructions above
 # export WANDB_PROJECT="MT" # optional
-export MAX_LEN=200
+export MAX_LEN=128
 export BS=4
-export GAS=8 # gradient accumulation steps
 ./train_mbart_cc25_enro.sh --output_dir enro_finetune_baseline --label_smoothing 0.1 --fp16_opt_level=O1 --logger_name wandb --sortish_sampler
 ```
-This should take < 6h/epoch on a 16GB v100 and achieve val_avg_ BLEU score above 25. (you can see metrics in wandb or metrics.json).
+This should take < 6h/epoch on a 16GB v100 and achieve test BLEU above 26
-To get results in line with fairseq, you need to do some postprocessing.
+To get results in line with fairseq, you need to do some postprocessing. (see `romanian_postprocessing.md`)

 MultiGPU command
 (using 8 GPUS as an example)